pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Adding Another Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^

-We have succesfully deployed and utilized a single stage Pachyderm pipeline, but now let's add a processing stage to illustrate a multi-stage Pachyderm pipeline.
+We have succesfully deployed and used a single stage Pachyderm pipeline.
+Now let's add a processing stage to illustrate a multi-stage Pachyderm pipeline.
 Specifically, let's add a ``montage`` pipeline that take our original and edge detected images and arranges them into a single montage of images:

 .. image:: opencv-liberty-montage.png